joerivandervelde/pgx-variants/README.md

 # pgx-variants
 A tool to extract pharmacogenomic associations from next-generation sequencing data.
 Currently, this is a proof-of-concept.
 Use only for demonstrative purposes.
+We thank the main data source of pgx-variants:
+Pharmacogene Variation Consortium (PharmVar) at www.PharmVar.org (Gaedigk et al. 2018, CPT 103:399; Gaedigk et al. 2019, CPT 105:29).

 ## How to compile
 Compile using Java 8+ with these dependencies: